tanghao-xiaomi/docs/README.md

 - [Code Contribution Guide](./CONTRIBUTING.md)
 - [Documentation Contribution Guide](./en/contribute/process/doc_dev_process.md)

-## License agreement
+## Licensing

-The code in this repository is licensed under the Apache 2.0 license.
-You can find more information about Apache 2.0 license [here](https://www.apache.org/licenses/LICENSE-2.0.txt).

-openvela uses third-party open source software and license description.
-Refer to [third-party open source software description](Third_Party_and_Open_Source_Components.md)
+The openvela project consists of multiple independent repositories.
+Its licensing policy is as follows:

+1. Basic Principles

+    The openvela project generally adopts the **Apache 2.0** license.
+However, the specific license for each code repository is determined by the `LICENSE` file located in its respective root directory.

+2. Vendor Repositories

+    Repositories under the `vendor` directory are provided by third parties (such as chip manufacturers).
+These repositories follow their own independent licenses (e.g., MIT, BSD, etc.) and are **not** governed by the openvela project's Apache 2.0 license.
+Please ensure you review and comply with their respective terms before use.

+3. Third-Party Dependencies

+    For information regarding third-party open source components referenced in the project code and their licenses, please refer to the [Third-Party Open Source Software Notice](./Third_Party_and_Open_Source_Components.md) file.

 ## Community and Support